keithalewis/papers/arxiv/um.md

 The Unified Model brings this real world problem to the forefront.
 It is not possible to hedge continuously.
-Traders decide when and how much to hedge based on available informaton.
+Traders decide when and how much to hedge based on available information.
 The job of mathematical finance practitioners is to help them figure out when $(\tau_j)$ and how $(\Gamma_j)$ to adjust their hedge.

 This model does not provide a solution, only a framework for a rigorous